Nilpotent Types and Fracture Squares in Homotopy Type Theory: Introduction

-The proofs of the main results in this paper are different from the classical proofs (see the treatment of nilpotent spaces and their localizations in \cite{MayPonto}, \cite{bousfieldkan}, \cite{locnilp}).
-We avoid the usage of Whitehead's principle, homology, minimal fibrations, and spectral sequences, to get constructions and proofs that should work in any $\infty$-topos.
+The proofs of the main results in this paper are different from the classical proofs (see the treatment of nilpotent spaces and their localizations in \citep{MayPonto}, \citep{bousfieldkan}, \citep{locnilp}).
+As we work in the type theory described in \citep{hottbook}, avoiding the use of Whitehead's theorem \citep[Section~8.8]{hottbook}, we get constructive proofs that work in any $\infty$-topos \citep{KL}, \citep{LS}, \citep{shulmantopoi}, assuming the initiality conjecture for Homotopy Type Theory.
 What makes the theory of nilpotent types work in this setting is \cref{proposition:characterizationF}, which gives a hands-on characterization of $K(A,n)$-bundles, and a simple definition of the action $\pi_1(X) \curvearrowright A$ associated to a pointed $K(A,n)$-bundle $Y \to X$.
-This is inspired by \cite{shulman}, which discusses the advantages of working directly with the classifying spaces of $K(A,n)$-bundles.
+This is inspired by \citep{shulman}, which discusses the advantages of working directly with the classifying spaces of $K(A,n)$-bundles.

 \textbf{Acknowledgements:} I would like to thank Dan Christensen and Egbert Rijke for helpful conversations about this project, and for comments during the writing of this paper.
+I would also like to thank the anonymous referees for detailed comments and suggestions.